lxl66566/nixos-config/README.md

 All of my physical machines has the same partition layout, so I use the `hardware/defaultmount.nix` module for them all.

+This nixos config needs at least 3.5GB of free space and 420MB of RAM to run. (mini = true; server.enable = true; server.type = "remote")

 ### ISO

 The official installation ISO [sucks](https://absx.pages.dev/articles/linux/nix.html#nixos-%E5%AE%89%E8%A3%85)!
 So I created my own minimal installation ISO, which is defined in `iso.nix`.
 It contains some fast scripts to reduce the installation time.